astoryumw/NetworkScanner/README.md

-This will eventually be a personal network scanner.
+This will eventually be a personal network scanner using nmap, like Zenmap.

 Done: Can scan network, find IP address, see items on network